Medically reviewed by Drugs.com. Last updated on Jan 12, 2023.

 A doctor will use an ophthalmoscope or other specialized equipment (such as a slit lamp) to examine the back of the eye, particularly the optic disc.
 This is where the optic nerve fibers concentrate before exiting the eye to extend back toward the brain.
 In the early stages of retrobulbar neuritis, the optic disk appears normal.
 Later, it may become pale.

 The pupil normally becomes smaller (constricts) in response to light.
 In retrobulbar neuritis, this response often is reduced in the affected eye.
 The doctor also will test your visual acuity, which frequently is impaired in the affected eye.
 The doctor will test your side (peripheral) vision because, in many cases of retrobulbar neuritis, a scotoma, a blind or dark spot in the visual field, may be detected.
 The doctor also may search for associated conditions, such as infection or multiple sclerosis, after a detailed discussion about other symptoms and a complete physical examination.

 How long this condition lasts depends on the cause, and in some people, optic neuritis continues to return.
 In some cases, if the optic nerve is permanently damaged, it can lead to blindness.

-Because the underlying cause of retrobulbar neuritis is often unknown, there is no way to prevent it.
+Because the underlying cause of most cases of retrobulbar neuritis is unknown, there is usually no way to prevent it.
 Practicing safe sex to avoid certain infections such as syphilis and being cautious around chemicals and toxins is always wise.

 Many cases improve without treatment.
 Sometimes, a corticosteroid medication, such as intravenous methylprednisolone, is used to treat retrobulbar neuritis.
 The type of therapy depends on the suspected cause of the problem.
 For example, if an MRI shows abnormalities suggestive of multiple sclerosis in the brain or spinal cord, treatment with interferon or glatiramer acetate (Copaxone) may lessen the likelihood of repeated attacks of neuritis and may also lessen the chances of progression to definite multiple sclerosis.